 We’re not talking about trust falls and Nicholas Sparks novels here, but you do want to be at least somewhat in touch with your feelings.
 Have you really taken the time to listen to your gut?
 To imagine yourself at each school?
 To feel your feels?!
 Find some quiet time in a quiet place and just think about the choice ahead of you.
 No distractions.
 Maybe even close your eyes.
 Get your meditation on.

 Similarly, Kevin McMullin at Collegewise says his college counseling students often find clarity in their college decision by facing the things they’re “not talking about.”
 “The answer might be obvious to you.
-Maybe you already know the part of the decision that you’re not talking about because you think it’s embarrassing, or you’re worried people you share it with won’t understand,” he writes in his blog, citing fears like missing home, not making friends, or disappointing your parents.
+Maybe you already know the part of the decision that you’re not talking about because you think it’s embarrassing, or you’re worried people you share it with won’t understand,” he says, citing fears like missing home, not making friends, or disappointing your parents.
 “Just identifying and acknowledging that part you’re not talking about can be a relief.”
 He recommends talking about your concerns with your family, or if you’re not comfortable doing so, writing about these issues as a cathartic exercise.
 It’s really about facing your fears, a tough but necessary part of growing as a person.

 4. Figure out finances